SaschaWillems/ModernVkTriangle/README.md

 ## Command buffers

 First used to submit copy for image, so need to explained before that.
-Work in VK isn't directly issued but rather compiled into command buffers.
+Work in VK isn't directly issued but rather recordeed into command buffers.
 CBs are then submitted to a queue.
 That way you can create CBs in multiple threads or submit to different queues.

 ```cpp
 VkCommandPoolCreateInfo commandPoolCI{